 A walk through Port Sunlight is like a journey through England’s architectural heritage set in a beautiful parkland setting.
 The picturesque character of this late 19th century garden village is no coincidence.
 Its founder, William Hesketh Lever (1851-1925) built Port Sunlight to house the workers at his soap factory, Lever Brothers, which eventually became the global giant, Unilever.

 Lever became one of the most successful entrepreneurs of his time and Port Sunlight is a testament to both the success of his company, which still manufactures products on site today, and the culmination of his aesthetic and architectural aspirations.
 What was the vision behind this model worker´s village?
 Who lived here?
 Who maintains the more than 900 listed buildings still in use?
 The Port Sunlight Museum offers answers.
 After providing an overall picture of the settlement thanks to a detailed scale model of the village and factory, it invites visitors to discover facts about life as a Sunlighter and amazes them as the characters they meet in the exhibition zone come to life in the film “Sunlight Spirit”.
 Next door a former worker’s cottage has been opened as part of the museum’s visitor experience.
 Pop in for a visit before exploring the village on your own or with a tour guide.
-Wrap up your day with a light meal in the Tea Room and a visit to the magnificent Lady Lever Art Gallery.
+Wrap up your day with a visit to the magnificent Lady Lever Art Gallery.

 Lever built the village as part of a business model he termed ‘prosperity-sharing’.
 Rather than sharing the profits of the company directly with his employees, Lever provided them with decent and affordable houses, amenities and welfare provisions that made their lives secure and comfortable and enabled them to flourish as people.
 It was also intended to inspire loyalty and commitment.
 Lever also campaigned for better welfare and a shorter working day, and supported education and medical projects.
 His passion for art and architecture can be seen throughout the village, not just at the purpose-built Lady Lever Art Gallery, making the village an enduring testament to his remarkable achievements.